Ashley BartonDVM, CVA, DACVAA, CVTP, CIVCA, CCRP

 Dr. Draper has a wife, two daughters, twin sons, two cats named Marbles and Bob Ross, a farm dog named Pete, and six horses named Blue, Rocks, Jackson, Bea, Bella and Kaz.
 He enjoys traveling, golf, homebrewing and collegiate athletics in his spare time.

-Doctor of Veterinary Medicine, Mississippi State University, Starkville, MS
+- Doctor of Veterinary Medicine, Mississippi State University, Starkville

-Dr. Rathgeber enjoys playing games with her husband, spoiling their dog, Enzo, and two cats, Stitch and Knuckles, and cheering on the South Carolina Gamecocks!
+Dr. Rathgeber enjoys spending time with her husband and son, spoiling their dog, Hagrid, and two cats, Stitch and Knuckles.
+She loves cheering on the South Carolina Gamecocks year-round!

 Dr. Michelle Waschak has been practicing soft tissue and general surgery for over 22 years.
 She is an active member of four different veterinary societies and organizations, including a foundation that provides veterinary care for pets of senior citizens and others who are in need.